-Before we jump into the different types of bridles available, it is worth mentioning, that there are four areas you should consider when it comes to choosing a bridle.
+Before we jump into the different types of bridles available, it is worth mentioning, that there are four areas you should consider when it comes to choosing a bridle for horses.

 The first area is “Comfort”.
 Choose the right size, one that fits correctly and is as comfortable as possible for the horse.
 Familiarize yourself with the parts of a bridle and how to measure for a bridle, so you have an idea of the size you will need.
 For example, if you have a horse with a sensitive poll area, you may require a shaped headpiece with additional padding.
 Different types of noseband such as drop noseband may also be considered if your horse is sensitive around the nose area.

 The second area is “Control”.
 Make sure that the bridle will allow you safe control of your horse.
 For example, if you have a horse that is “mouthy” and inclined to play with the bit, you may want to incorporate a flash noseband to ensure your horse doesn’t get his tongue over the bit and lose control of the horse.
 Also important in terms of control is the horse bit.
 Contact from the reins applies pressure through the bit to the horse’s mouth.
 There are many different types of bit and each applies pressure to one or more different parts of the mouth, depending on the type of bit you choose.